mkonda/mkonda.github.io/_posts/2018-12-21-owasp-board-thanks.md

 When I joined the Board, I consciously stopped submitting talks for a lot of events because I didn't think it was fair to put the organizers and selection committees in a position where they might feel conflicted saying no to a Board member's submission.
 I may start submitting talks again ...

 I hope to see lots of OWASP folks for years to come.
 I will absolutely seek out opportunities to connect people to make great things happen.
 I invite you to email me: matt.konda@owasp.org.
-I promise you that communications on that channel will stay "open" and keep the OWASP values will be maintained there.
+I promise that communications on that channel will stay "open" and non-commercial.

 ## The Future of the Board